 What is Feline Asthma?

 Much like human asthma, feline asthma is an allergen-caused upper respiratory condition that causes distressed breathing.
 It is also called bronchitis or feline bronchial disease.
-Bronchial spasms cause the individual bronchi to constrict or tighten, and the resultant swelling of surrounding tissues puts the cat into a full-blown asthma attack.
+Bronchial spasms cause the individual bronchi to constrict or tighten and the resultant swelling of surrounding tissues puts the cat into a full-blown asthma attack.
 Human victims of asthma will know exactly what an asthma attack feels like, as coughing quickly ensues in an effort to expel the excess mucous.

-Recognizing an Asthma Attack in Your Cat
+Symptoms of an Asthma Attack in Your Cat

 Early symptoms may be difficult to detect.
 You may hear a faint wheezing, which is more audible after vigorous exercise.
 Your cat may seem to tire easily.
-Labored breathing may proceed a serious attack.
+Labored breathing may proceed following a serious attack.

 These serious attacks may not happen frequently, which makes it easy to write them off as "just a hairball."
-Actually, they can be life-threatening, and a cat in a full-blown attack should be taken to a veterinarian immediately.
+Actually, they can be life-threatening and a cat in a full-blown attack should be taken to a veterinarian immediately.
 Even a cat showing one or two of the early symptoms should be examined.
 Once diagnosed, there are things you can do to help your cat during one of these attacks.

 Diagnosing Feline Asthma